 According to the same study by Stanford Medicine, primary care physicians (PCPs) found that in a 20-minute patient visit, the PCP would spend 8 minutes dealing with the EHR system.
 In other words, the PCP spent 40% of their time with the patient on the EHR system.

-Be it physician burnout or the time taken away from patients by EHR management, these EHR -related issues pose a significant risk to the ability of hospitals and clinics to treat their patients in the best possible method.
+Be it physician burnout or the time taken away from patients by EHR management, these low EHR satisfaction -related issues pose a significant risk to the ability of hospitals and clinics to treat their patients in the best possible method.

 It will be years, at least, for EHR implementation to be optimal, but the starting point would be to listen to what physicians are saying about the problem (and solution).